pombase/website/src/docs/status/centromeres.PomBase.md

 ## Centromeres

-At present, each centromere is annotated as a single sequence feature in ${database_name}, which can be viewed in and downloaded from the genome browser.

-Chromosome coordinates (links to JBrowse):

--   CEN 1: [I:3753687-3789421][cen1]
--   CEN 2: [II:1602264-1644747][cen2]
--   CEN 3: [III:1070904-1137003][cen3]

-Note that specific repeats within centromeres cannot yet be viewed or searched as features on ${database_name} pages, but they are included in the forward and reverse strand feature tracks in the genome browser, which are enabled by default.

 Repeats are also shown in the diagram below.
 To see the repeat sequences, download and unzip the [contiguated sequence files](https://www.pombase.org/data/genome_sequence_and_features/artemis_files/) and view them in Artemis.
 (See